Tony Romo Trade Rumors Dead Again? Cowboys To Release Romo, Texans Could Sign

 Many analysts have also said that the Houston Texans would be a good fit for Tony Romo.
 The team is located close to where Romo and his family are now, have good offensive weapons, and an offensive-minded coach.
 In addition, they had the No. 11-ranked offensive line heading into the 2016 NFL season, according to Pro Football Focus, which would give Romo great protection.
 The Texans were also competitive in the postseason and seemed like they could be serious contenders if they got their quarterback situation straightened out.

 The other team that has been linked to the Dallas Cowboys quarterback in all these Tony Romo trade rumors is the Denver Broncos.
 The Broncos were also recently mentioned in NFL trade rumors to send their quarterback Trevor Siemian to the New York Jets.
 That particular trade rumor surfaced on Thursday when it was believed that Romo would be officially released, but as this story goes, the Cowboys decided to keep him for the time being.
-In the meantime, the Jets were also said to be interesting in acquiring recently-released Chicago Bears quarterback Jay Cutler.
+In the meantime, the Jets were also said to be interested in acquiring recently released Chicago Bears quarterback Jay Cutler.

 So when might the Dallas Cowboys actually make this move to release Tony Romo from their roster?
-Well according to Dallas News Sports Day‘s David Moore, it won’t be a quick resolution.
+Well, according to Dallas News Sports Day‘s David Moore, it won’t be a quick resolution.
 Moore said that “nothing is expected to happen with the veteran quarterback this weekend.”
 The Cowboys don’t really need to release Romo right away as they don’t owe him any money and having him on the roster hasn’t hurt them in terms of acquiring other players.
 So that keeps Romo stuck in limbo until the team finally releases him.

 Tony Romo can win a Super Bowl without the Cowboys pic.twitter.com/katS9gCmIP